 Just Between Friends draws mothers, fathers, grandparents, and anyone who has children to love and care for

 It’s no wonder that Just Between Friends has managed to find so much success in attracting a growing base of parents to our hundreds of pop-up consignment events every year.
 We’re living in the age of thrift, where bargain shopping has become mainstream and hunting for discounts is a sign of a savvy consumer.
 For parents, our core group of customers, the high costs associated with raising a child necessitates that their dollars go further than ever before.
 Our internal data reveals that folks of all income levels are actively engaged in bargain shopping to clothe their children.

 Just Between Friends serves families with children from infancy to middle school, which means our customers could stay with us for a decade or more!
 And the Just Between Friends’ demographic is constantly growing, in large part because the stigma around shopping for gently worn secondhand clothing and lightly used toys and games has all but disappeared.
 The popularity of our sales events is a testament to this.
-According to a recent study of our customer base, we determined that our events help nearly 900,000 families across the nation.
+We have determined that our events help more than 1 million families across the nation.